ducakar/TextureReplacer/README.md

     - assignment of head and suit textures is now defined in `*.tcfg`
     - fixed IVA replacement that failed for suits sometimes when docking
 * 1.2.2
-    - changed texure wrapping mode for Kerbal textures to "clamp", which eliminates the green patch at the top of heads
+    - changed texture wrapping mode for Kerbal textures to "clamp", which eliminates the green patch at the top of heads
     - changed default setting for mipmap generation to `always`, since TC doesn't generate mipmaps for TR textures (and many others) by default